madebymsi/renjiiiii/README.md

-haii i go by burger or ren(ji) if you wanna be friends feel to go up to me and talk.
+haii i go pomegranate or ren(ji) if you wanna be friends feel to go up to me and talk.

 im really socially awkward at first so mybad if i make it weird 😓 im 15 and i go by any prns!